shikazx/Aim-Trainer-Remake/README.md

 I used pygame to create the whole thing, and MSPaint/Pixlr for the assets.

+# Game Features
+- Menu Screen
+- Options screen to change reticles
+- In-Game timer
+- Results screen which displays performance statistics

 ## I want to play the game!

 1. Download all Python files, image files, and music files.
+Make sure to keep them in the right directory like how the repo is set up.

 2. Download [Pygame](https://www.pygame.org/wiki/GettingStarted).